isomerpages/mlaw-corp/news/press-releases/_posts/2020-07-30-Commencement-of-Rental-Relief-Framework.md

 <p><b>Moratorium on Enforcement Actions</b>

 <ol start="11">
-<li>The Act provides for a moratorium on enforcement actions against tenant-
-occupiers for non-payment of rent under the lease or licence agreement.
+<li>The Act provides for a moratorium on enforcement actions against tenant-occupiers for non-payment of rent under the lease or licence agreement.
 Among other things, landlords are prohibited from taking the following actions on the tenant- occupier or the tenant-occupier’s guarantor/surety in relation to the non-payment of rent:
 <br>
 <ol style="list-style-type: lower-alpha">
 <li>Terminating the lease or licence agreement;</li>